What is an Invoice?

 Invoices are commonly used by business owners when there is a period between when the product or service is offered and when the payment is due.

-For example: If a customer has a new floor installed in their home, the invoice would include the cost of the flooring, labor cost, taxes and due date of the payment.
-They may receive the invoice before the job begins with the due date set for once the work is complete.
+Example invoice: If a customer has a new floor installed in their home, the invoice would include the cost of the flooring, labor cost, taxes and the due date of the payment.
+They might receive the invoice before the job begins with the due date set for once the work is complete.

-When you provide a customer with a receipt, you are providing them with a written record confirming their payment for a product or service.
-A receipt should include a description of each of the individual products and their costs, along with the total cost and tax that is applied to the order.
-Receipts are given to customers only after they have made the payment.
+When you provide a customer with a receipt, you are providing them with a written record confirming that they’ve paid for a product or service.
+A receipt should include a description of each of the individual products purchased and their costs, along with the total cost and tax that is applied to the order.
+Receipts are given to customers only after they have made a payment.

-For example: When the customer who is completing the flooring project pays for the work, their receipt should detail what items or work they paid for and the total amount that they paid to the business.
+Example of what a receipt should include: When a pays for renovation work, their receipt should detail what items or work they paid for and the total amount that they paid to the business.

-For example: If the customer completing the flooring project decides to do work on several different locations or rooms, then their statement is a useful reference for them to see what work was done for which areas and in what timeframe.
+Example of a statement: If a customer completing a flooring project decides to do work on several different locations or rooms, then their statement is a useful reference for them to see what work was done for which areas and in what time frame.